California governor, lawmaker alter proposed vaccine rules

 Gov. Gavin Newsom and the bill's author disclosed the deal aimed at cracking down on fraudulent exemptions issued by sympathetic doctors.

-The updated measure by Sen. Richard Pan removes a provision that would have required health officials to approve every exemption requested.
+The updated measure by Sen. Richard Pan removes a provision that would have required health officials to consider every exemption requested and expands the criteria for granting exemptions.

 Newsom, a Democrat, said he supports immunizations but has expressed doubts about giving state officials the authority to decide which children can skip their shots before attending school.
 He said he wouldn't want bureaucrats making such personal decisions involving his family.